Takeaways from Michigan’s loss against Arizona

-One of these games was worth staying up for.
-Sunday’s game was not that game.

-The Wolverines fell to the Arizona Wildcats, 80-62, in a contest that alarmingly didn’t feel close with 5 minutes left in the first half.
+The Wolverines fell to the Arizona Wildcats, 80-62, in a contest that alarmingly didn’t feel close with five minutes left in the first half.

 Here are a few takeaways from Michigan’s second loss of the season

-Arizona was aggressive on defense, and Michigan didn’t make the outside shots to capitalize
+Arizona was aggressive on defense, and Michigan didn’t make outside shots to capitalize

 Arizona was aggressive on ball screens, trapping ball handlers and leading to turnovers for the Wolverines and easy buckets for the Wildcats.